sujiconsi/Quantum-Random-Number-Generator/README.md

-# E. Analysis and Discussion
+# D. Analysis and Discussion

 ### A. Quantum Randomness Quality
 - **χ² ≈ small, KL ≈ 0.0** → indicates no statistical bias.